matmech/matmech/README.md

-### Hi there 👋
+### Hi there out in the GitHub Universe 👋

 <!--
 **matmech/matmech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my GithubPages appearance
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Kubernetes, git usage and some WebTechnics i don't know right now
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Projects to free Humanity without War.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Coding
-- 💬 Ask me about ...
+- 💬 Ask me about everything you want to know from me.
-- 📫 How to reach me: ...
+- 📫 How to reach me: matzebecher AT googlemail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: you can learn what you dont know
--->